Randle Feilden

-Biography
+Early life

-Randle Guy Feilden was born on 14 June 1904, the son of Major Percy Henry Guy Feilden, the son of Lieutenant General Joseph Feilden and his wife the Honorable Dorothy Louisa Brand, the daughter of Henry Brand, 2nd Viscount Hampden.
+Randle Guy Feilden was born on 14 June 1904, the son of Major Percy Henry Guy Feilden, the son of Lieutenant General Randle Joseph Feilden and his wife the Honorable Dorothy Louisa Brand, the daughter of Henry Brand, 2nd Viscount Hampden.
 He had a younger brother, Cecil Henry Feilden, and a younger sister, Dorothy Priscilla Feilden.
-He was educated at Eton and the University of Cambridge.
+He was educated at Eton College and the University of Cambridge.